gulkily/Selenium-Kaleidoscope/README.md

 Selenium-Kaleidoscope
 =====================

-A set of Selenium WebDriver utilities to facilitate test-writing based on Ardesco/Selenium-Maven-Template.
+A set of Selenium WebDriver utilities to facilitate test-writing.

 ### Requirements

 Database server.
 Currently written with MySQL in mind.

-### Running the tests
+### About the Maven Template

+The Maven project template is based on https://www.github.com/Ardesco/Selenium-Maven-Template.

+To run the tests:

 1. Open a terminal window/command prompt
 2. Clone this project.